Logistic Regression Model for Differentially-Private Matrix Masked Data: Simulation

-Both tables demonstrate that, for raw data ($\sigma = 0$), the conditional MLE and LS estimators exhibit comparable performance for both point and interval estimation across all sample sizes considered.
-However, when the data are masked with a moderate level of noise, such as $\sigma \in \{0.3, 1\}$, the cLS estimator outperforms the naive conditional MLE and naive LS estimators by exhibiting significantly lower bias and mean square error (MSE).
-Moreover, the cLS estimator is the only one among the three whose MSE decreases as the sample size increases.
-For interval estimators, the confidence interval based on the cLS estimator consistently achieves correct coverage probability.
-In contrast, the confidence intervals corresponding to the conditional MLE and naive LS estimators have zero or very low coverage for non-zero coefficients $\beta_1$ and $\beta_2$.
+Both tables demonstrate that, for raw data ($\sigma_x = \sigma_y = 0$), the conditional MLE and LS estimators exhibit comparable performance for both point and interval estimation across all sample sizes considered.
+At any considered level of privacy $\varepsilon \in \{5, 1, 0.5\}$, both the MLE and the naive least squares estimators set estimates to zero, evidenced by bias and MSE being approximately equal to the true value and its square of each coefficient, respectively.
+As a result, these estimators only have the smallest MSE for a true zero coefficient, such as $\beta_3$, while the corresponding coverage is 1.

-For higher noise levels, such as $\sigma = 1$ and $\sigma = 3$, the cLS estimator can become unstable when the sample size is small, as reflected in its inflated MSE and confidence intervals with suboptimal coverage.
-Nonetheless, as the sample size increases, the cLS estimator improves its performance in both MSE and coverage probability, unlike the other two estimators.
-Notably, an increasing $\sigma^2$ shrinks naive LS estimator toward zero, leading to its apparent low bias and MSE for true zero coefficients like $\beta_3 = 0$.
-However, this comes at the cost of deteriorating coverage probabilities for its confidence intervals as sample size increases.
-Additionally, all three estimators exhibit higher MSE when data are generated from the conditional mixture model in \eqref{conditionmixturemodel}-\eqref{eq:logisticZ}, as shown in Table~\ref{tab:sim_results_conditionalmixturemodel}, compared to when data are generated from the simpler mixture model in \eqref{eq: conddistribution}, as shown in Table~\ref{tab:sim_results_mixturemodel}.
+For non-zero coefficients $\beta_1$ and $\beta_2$, the proposed corrected LS has the smallest bias and MSE when $\varepsilon \in \{5, 1\}$, and it is the only estimator with both bias and MSE decreasing when the sample size increases.
+Turning to the confidence intervals, the MLE and naive LS estimator have zero coverage when computed from the masked data.
+On the other hand, the coverage probability of the corrected LS estimator approaches the nominal level when the sample size increases, validating the theoretical results in Section \ref{section: maskeddata}.
+Additionally, the cLS estimator has a slightly worse performance when the data were generated from the conditional mixture model \eqref{conditionmixturemodel}-\eqref{eq:logisticZ}, as shown in Table~\ref{tab:sim_results_conditionalmixturemodel}, compared to when data are generated from the simpler mixture model\eqref{eq: conddistribution}, as shown in Table~\ref{tab:sim_results_mixturemodel}, which is expected both because the former has a higher number of covariates and requires higher magnitudes for $\sigma_x$ and $\sigma_y$ to achieve the same level of privacy.